peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Use AsEFloat instead.

-Converts this object to an arbitrary-precision binary floating point number.
+Converts this object to an arbitrary-precision binary floating point umber.

 <b>Return Value:</b>

-An arbitrary-precision binary floating point number for this object's value.
-Note that if this object is a decimal number with a fractional part, the conversion may lose information depending on the number.
-If this object is a rational number with a nonterminating binary expansion, returns a binary floating-point number rounded to 113 bits.
+An arbitrary-precision binary floating point number for this object's alue.
+Note that if this object is a decimal number with a fractional art, the conversion may lose information depending on the number.
+If this bject is a rational number with a nonterminating binary expansion, eturns a binary floating-point number rounded to 113 bits.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a number type, including if this object is CBORObject.Null.
+This object's type is not a number type, including if this object is BORObject.Null.

 ### AsExtendedRational